fangfangirl/CV_HW3/README.md

 * **Name:** 張周芳

 ## Introduction

-This project implements an object detection pipeline for HW2 using a DETR-based architecture with a ResNet-50 backbone.
-The final model is based on Deformable DETR and is designed to improve detection performance on small RGB images.
+This repository contains my implementation for NYCU Computer Vision 2026 HW3.

+The task is instance segmentation on microscopic cell images.
+I use a Mask R-CNN model with a ResNet-50 FPN backbone from `torchvision.models.detection`.

 The project includes:

+- Data analysis notebook
-- A notebook for training the detection model
+- Training pipeline notebook
-- A notebook for inference on the test dataset
+- Inference pipeline notebook
-- Validation evaluation using COCO-format metrics
+- COCO-style validation evaluation
+- Test prediction generation
-- Visualization utilities for prediction analysis
+- Visualization utilities for checking masks and predictions

 ## Dataset
 Place the dataset folder under the following structure: